kk2491/DDPG-Keras-Torcs-Simulator-Setup/README.md

 This may not work directly as there are dependencies which needs to be installed.

-Lets see the detailed steps and errors.
+Lets see the detailed steps and errors encountered during the setup.

-If you have not installed dependancy packages and directly going for above steps you might get the below errors
+If you have not installed dependancy packages and directly going for the 5 steps mentioned above, you might get the below errors

-Error 1
+**Error 1
-Details : No module names Gym.
+Details : No module names Gym.**
 ```
 kk@kk-Lenovo-ideapad-320-15ISK:~/gym_torcs$ python ddpg.py
 Traceback (most recent call last):